-LAMARS Mastiffs along with my Good friend and "Trouble's " Owner Carrie Del Bonta are very proud to have been able to particpate in this study.
+We can eradicate PRA in a short time if people will test their breeding parents before breeding.
+A step that Lamars Mastiffs has already taken.
+LAMARS Mastiffs along with my friend and "Trouble's " Owner Carrie Del Bonta are very proud to have been able to participate in this study.

 Dominant PRA Test: